scala/scala3/docs/_spec/03-types.md

   - corresponding parameters have equivalent types.
     Note that the names of parameters do not matter for method type equivalence.
 - Two [polymorphic method types](#polymorphic-method-types) are equivalent if they have the same number of type parameters, and, after renaming one set of type parameters by another, the result types as well as lower and upper bounds of corresponding type parameters are equivalent.
-- Two [existential types](#existential-types) are equivalent if they have the same number of quantifiers, and, after renaming one list of type quantifiers by another, the quantified types as well as lower and upper bounds of corresponding quantifiers are equivalent.
 - Two [type constructors](#type-constructors) are equivalent if they have the same number of type parameters, and, after renaming one list of type parameters by another, the result types as well as variances, lower and upper bounds of corresponding type parameters are equivalent.

 [^congruence]: A congruence is an equivalence relation which is closed under formation of contexts.